Describe your perfect doctor to treat your Migraines.

 Probably one who has actually had a migraine.
 Takes one to know one.
 Although I suppose that would just be a bonus.
 It is difficult to describe a perfect doctor because they don’t exist.
 They are just as fallible as everybody else.
 I suppose though certain traits would be nice…

-1) Persistence: I hate it when doctors or neurologists give up on me because they run out of ideas.
+I hate it when doctors or neurologists give up on me because they run out of ideas.
 It’s called a brain.
 Use it.
 How did you get through med school anyway?
 Because I recall when I was in university a little something called research.
-If you run out of idea, something I find hard to believe because via the power of Google, my own research skills, I have not and the list of preventatives is Huge and treatments I have not tried that are I admit extreme are out there… anyway, if you run out, then research about.
+If you run out of ideas, something I find hard to believe because via the power of Google, my own research skills, I have not and the list of preventatives is Huge and treatments I have not tried that are I admit extreme are out there… anyway, if you run out, then research.
+My last migraine preventative, I recommended to my neuro.
+Based on research for vestibular migraine.
+That ought to say something there.
 Look at your patient, their particular symptoms and look into it.
 Call a friend if you need to.
 But passing the buck so that I have to start all over again really pisses me off.
 There is more than one preventative I’ve been on more than one time because of this… because the next dude down the line for whatever reason didn’t believe me when I said been there done that and it didn’t work.
 It’s just idiotic.
 So some damned persistence would be nice.